All posts

 Key features

-Artha takes a creator-friendly approach with its genuinely free Starter plan—not just "free to launch" but free to operate with up to 1,050 active jobs.
+Artha takes a creator-friendly approach with its genuinely free Starter plan.
+Not just "free to launch" but free to operate with up to 200 active jobs.
 You can get a job board running in under 10 minutes with no coding required.
 The platform includes AI-powered candidate matching that analyzes skills, experience, and preferences.

-The "AI Genie" feature auto-fills your board with active job listings even if you don't have employer relationships yet—solving the chicken-and-egg problem that kills most new job boards.
+The "AI Genie" feature auto-fills your board with active job listings even if you don't have employer relationships yet.
+This solves the chicken-and-egg problem that kills most new job boards.
 Backfilling and smart imports help keep content fresh.

 Monetization options include charging for job posts, selling subscription packages, and implementing paywalls for premium features.
 Google Jobs and LinkedIn integration boost discoverability.